Ireland ‘out of step’ with rest of Europe on overseas travel, says Ryanair CEO

 Chief medical officer Dr Tony Holohan said people who have booked overseas trips should not travel at present due to the risk to themselves, families and the wider society.

-Mr Wilson said at some stage the country was going to have to get “back to normal”, it was not possible to have restrictions open ended “forever.”
+Mr Wilson said, however, at some stage the country was going to have to get “back to normal” and that it was not possible to have restrictions open ended “forever”.

 Every other country in Europe has returned to flying in keeping with European Centre for Disease Prevention and Control (ECDC) guidelines, he added.

-Ryanair will have 1,000 flights today adhering to ECDC guidelines and the return to the skies is not just for tourism but also for business.
-Mr Wilson said that the idea that tourists were going to act in an irresponsible way was simply not the case.
+Ryanair will have 1,000 flights today adhering to ECDC guidelines, and the return to the skies is not just for tourism but also for business, Mr Wilson said, adding the idea tourists were going to act in an irresponsible way was simply not the case.

+The idea that Covid-19 just comes from abroad was not accurate, he said.
+“People will not lose their heads because they are on holidays.
+People are going to do it [holiday] sensibly.”

 Haven’t found myself shouting at the radio in quite a while but that interview on air travel and #Covid19 on @morningireland changed all that.
 As a citizen, I’ll keep taking my public health advice from our @CMOIreland and would recommend you do likewise— Simon Harris TD (@SimonHarrisTD) July 1, 2020